 - Once you’ve registered, call to arrange your appointment (either by phone or in person) and you’ll be offered a one-to-one appointment with one of our team of counselling professionals.
 In the 50 minute session, you can outline your concerns to the counsellor who will work with you to help you to explore and understand your issues so that you can manage them more effectively.

-- It may be that your counsellor offers you a follow-on appointment which you can schedule in for some time in the future (any time from a week to a couple of months) where you can meet up with the same counsellor.
+- It may be that your counsellor offers you a follow-on appointment where you can meet up with the same counsellor.

-- Some people may benefit from a course of counselling: your counsellor may be able to offer you a series of appointments.
+- Some people may benefit from a course of counselling: your counsellor may be able to offer you a series of appointments through July and August.

 How can I meet with a counsellor?